How to Make Tzatziki Sauce (VIDEO)

 PIN How to Make Tzatziki Sauce to try it later!

 This recipe will show you everything you need to know about How to Make Tzatziki Sauce!
-And if you’re not familiar with it, Tzatziki is one of the classic sauces in Greek cuisine, with as many versions as there are cooks who make it.
-If you’ve had a Gyro (pronounced yeero), Tzatziki is the type of white sauce that’s often served on Gyros.
+And if you’re not familiar with it, Tzatziki (pronounced tsah-see-key) is one of the classic sauces in Greek cuisine, with as many versions as there are cooks who make it.
+If you’ve had the delicious Greek pita sandwich called a Gyro (pronounced yee-row), Tzatziki is the type of white sauce that’s often served on Gyros.

-For years I’ve been calling this The World’s Best Tzatziki Sauce because it was made by my friend Georgette, who’s not only 100% Greek, but also one of the best cooks I know.
-I learned about the recipe after Georgette brought this delicious Greek yogurt and cucumber sauce sauce to my house when I cooked some lamb.
-And homemade Tzatziki is so much better than the kind you buy, and this recipe has a lot of fans!
+For years I’ve called this recipe The World’s Best Tzatziki Sauce, and I learned to make it after a Greek friend brought this delicious Greek yogurt and cucumber sauce sauce to my house when I cooked some lamb.
+That’s when I discovered that homemade Tzatziki is so much better than the kind you buy, and now this recipe has a lot of fans!

 What is Tzatziki Sauce?